JetBrains/kotlin-web-site/docs/topics/js/js-interop.md

 }
  ```

-Because of this usage of the JavaScript `===` operator, there is no Kotlin [structural equality](equality.md#structural-equality) `==` operator
-when comparing strings in Kotlin/JS.

 Also, in Kotlin/JS, the [`Byte`, `Short`, `Int`, `Float`, and `Double`](js-to-kotlin-interop.md#kotlin-types-in-javascript) numeric types
 are all represented with the `Number` JavaScript type in runtime.
-In consequence, these five types are numerically equal,
+In consequence, the values of these five types are indistinguishable:
-and their values are indistinguishable:

  ```kotlin
 fun main() {